Dustyroom/flat-kit-doc/_docs/demo-scenes.md

 [![](/Screenshots/Room.png)](/Screenshots/Room.png){: .image-fancy }

 # Retro Cars
 *Retro Cars*.
 Retro cars are curvy.
 A great opportunity to show how shiny (or rough) shaders can be.
-There are 4 scene variations.
+There are 4 scene sets.

 [![](/Screenshots/Car%20-%20Scene%20-%20Set1.png)](/Screenshots/Car%20-%20Scene%20-%20Set1.png){: .image-fancy }
+{:.image-caption}
+Cars scene — Set 1

 [![](/Screenshots/Car%20-%20Scene%20-%20Set2.png)](/Screenshots/Car%20-%20Scene%20-%20Set2.png){: .image-fancy }
+{:.image-caption}
+Cars scene — Set 2

 [![](/Screenshots/Car%20-%20Scene%20-%20Set3.png)](/Screenshots/Car%20-%20Scene%20-%20Set3.png){: .image-fancy }
+{:.image-caption}
+Cars scene — Set 3

 [![](/Screenshots/Car%20-%20Scene%20-%20Set4.png)](/Screenshots/Car%20-%20Scene%20-%20Set4.png){: .image-fancy }
+{:.image-caption}
+Cars scene — Set 4

 # Normal Map Tree
-An example of normal maps application.
+An example of [normal maps](/stylized-surface/#normal-map-to-make-an-impression-of-a-relatively-low-poly-mesh-h) application of [Stylized Surface shader](/stylized-surface/).

 ![](/Screenshots/NormalMapsTree%20-%20Scene.png){: .image-fancy }

 # Ocean Water
-This is a demo scene showcasing the *Water* shader in a way the game would look like.
-A non-toon-shading application for *Stylized Surface* is showed in this scene, too.
+This is a demo scene showcasing the [Water shader](/water/) in a way the game would look like.
+A non-toon-shading application for [Stylized Surface shader](/stylized-surface/) is showed in this scene, too.
 You can choose various water looks in the Hierarchy tab by switching different Water objects on.

 This scene is in Universal RP only.
 {: .notice--warning}